 - Hydrology and Water Resources Lab ‒ Dr. Sonya Lopez, CE

-- Sustainable Infrastructures Materials Research Lab (SIM-Lab) ‒ Dr. Mehran Mazari, CE
+- Sustainable Infrastructures Materials Research Lab (SIM-Lab) ‒ Dr. Mehran Mazari

 - Artificial Intelligence and Data Science Research Lab ‒ Dr. Mohammad Pourhomayoun, CS